MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-platform-automation-devops.md

 The managed application resource group is separate from other resource groups in your tenant.
 Red Hat only has access to the managed application resource group, with no visibility into other tenant resources.

-For information about how this works and how resources and access are isolated from the rest of your Azure resources, refer to [Azure managed applications overview](https://learn.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview) in the Microsoft Azure managed applications guide.
+For information about how this works and how resources and access are isolated from the rest of your Azure resources, refer to the [Azure managed applications overview](/azure/azure-resource-manager/managed-applications/overview) in the Microsoft Azure managed applications guide.

 Ansible Automation Platform on Microsoft Azure in managed mode uses the following resource groups:

 - A new or existing resource group (RG) in your tenant.
 This resource group includes a single resource referring to the Ansible Automation Platform on Microsoft Azure managed application deployment.
 Red Hat has access to the managed app to perform support, maintenance, and upgrades, but the resource group is outside of Red Hat’s management.
 - A multitenant managed resource group (MRG) that contains most of the infrastructure needed to operate Ansible Automation Platform on Microsoft Azure.
 This multitenant resource group is shared between the Red Hat tenant and your tenant.
 Red Hat has full administrative control and you have read-only access to the resource group.
 - An AKS node pool resource group (NPRG).
 Microsoft requires the NPRG for AKS deployments.
 It contains resources that AKS uses to function.
 It's created on deployment, and it's outside of Red Hat’s management.
-Refer to [Microsoft’s AKS documentation](https://learn.microsoft.com/en-us/azure/aks/faq#why-are-two-resource-groups-created-with-aks) for more information about NPRGs.
+Refer to [Microsoft’s AKS documentation](/azure/aks/faq#why-are-two-resource-groups-created-with-aks) for more information about NPRGs.

 For Ansible Automation Platform on Microsoft Azure in managed mode, additionally consider: